Shinjuku–Kabukicho Love Hotel murders: Similarities between murders

 Police linked all of the murders and the attempted murder to the same unknown suspect due to the similar circumstances of the crimes.
 In all three murders, a stimulant was detected in the victims.
-No injection marks were found victims, so it's believed that they ingested the drug orally.
+No injection marks were found on the victims, so it is believed that they ingested the drug orally.
 It's also unknown whether the victims took the drugs forcefully or consensually.
-Additionally, the second and third victims were both strangled with their pantyhose, and the strangling method in third and fourth cases are similar.
+Additionally, the second and third victims were both strangled with their pantyhose, and the strangling method in the third and fourth cases was similar.

 Suspect

 The suspect was described by witnesses as a young, well-dressed man who is about 160 centimeters (5'2) tall.
-In the third and fourth incidents, he wore black-rimmed glasses, and had a round-face.
+In the third and fourth incidents, he wore black-rimmed glasses, and had a round face.
 Despite being seen by multiple witnesses and the surviving victim, a composite sketch of the murderer was never made.

 Aftermath

+The statute of limitations for the three murders expired successively between March and June 1996, meaning that even if a suspect were identified, no prosecution could proceed.
 After the murders, it became standard practice to install security cameras in love hotels.
 Additionally, the murders reinforced the perception that Kabukicho was a dangerous place.

 In 2016, rumors spread in Japan that a fire broke out at a hotel where one of the victims was murdered, killing a woman in her sixties.
 The legend also states that two days after the first fire, another fire destroyed the hotel where another victim was murdered.
 These rumors were proven false after it was discovered that the hotels went out of business before 2016.